Rachel Kyte

-Rachel Elizabeth Kyte (born 1965) is a climate activist, currently serving as the UK climate envoy.
-She served as the 14th dean of The Fletcher School at Tufts University from October 2019 to June 2023, and was he first woman to lead the oldest graduate-only school of international affairs in the United States.
-She was the former Chief Executive Officer of Sustainable Energy for All, and Special Representative of the United Nations Secretary-General for Sustainable Energy for All.
+Rachel Elizabeth Kyte (born 1965) is a climate diplomat, academic and international climate, energy and development policy expert currently serving as the UK Government's climate envoy.
+She is a Professor of Practice in Climate Policy at the Blavatnik School of Government, University of Oxford. and Dean Emerita at The Fletcher School at Tufts University where she served from October 2019 to June 2023, the first woman to lead the oldest graduate-only school of international affairs in the United States.
+She previously served as the Chief Executive Officer of Sustainable Energy for All, and as Special Representative of the United Nations Secretary-General for Sustainable Energy for All.

 Early life and education

-Kyte was born in Aylesbury, Buckinghamshire, England in 1965, and raised in Eastern England.
+Kyte was born in Aylesbury, Buckinghamshire, England in 1965, and raised in Boston, Lincolnshire.
 She earned a Bachelor of Arts degree in history and politics from the University of London and a master's degree in international relations from the Fletcher School of Law and Diplomacy.